AaronLiuIsCool/my_project_test_wr3sum3/README.md

 Also, you can run ```mvn spring-boot:run``` for each specific micro-service.

+(Before you run k8s ensure your local .env and local config/application.yml had been setup)
 ## K8S
 Run test local (as account-svc example) initial your services yaml
 1. Go to k8s/test folder